LivePersonInc/developer-center/pages/Documents/RichMessaging/AppleMessagesForBusinessTemplates/form-message-template.md

 ```

 ### Example Body Template
-The structured content body will allow you to define spalsh screen of the Business Form.
+The structured content body will allow you to define the spalsh screen of the Business Form.

-Following Properties must be included in Body template
+The Following Properties must be included in Body template
 * type
 * tag
 * elements

-Every splash screen contains title, subtitle and button, these must be included in elements section.
+Each splash screen contains title, subtitle and button, these must be included in elements section.

 ```json
 {